 A personal favourite in our household for handmade gifts is a batch of biscuits baked by the kids.
 You can even cut them out into apple shapes for an extra teacher-friendly vibe!
 Use a clean old jam jar to put your cookies in, and then tie a ribbon around the lid.
 Then, add a label, and they are good to go

-Homemade cards are another good crafty idea that teacher will love.
+Homemade cards are another good crafty idea that teachers will love.
 Teachers want nothing more than to see their pupils producing amazing work, and a drawing or card is a personal gift that will mean a lot to them.
 Psst, all of the teachers we spoke to put homemade cards on their list of most treasured presents.
 You can’t go wrong with this one.